Palace letters: Legal challenge

-In January 2020, Sir Edward Young, Queen Elizabeth's private secretary stated a preference for "all vice-regal letters to remain sealed until at least five years after her reign ends and for him to maintain a sole veto on whether they should be released at all".
+In January 2020, Sir Edward Young, Elizabeth's private secretary stated a preference for "all vice-regal letters to remain sealed until at least five years after her reign ends and for him to maintain a sole veto on whether they should be released at all".

-On 29 May 2020 the High Court of Australia ruled that the Palace letters were not personal property but "Commonwealth records" and the property of the Commonwealth of Australia, and ordered the Director-General of the National Archives to reconsider Professor Hocking's request for access to the letters which it had previously denied.
-National Archives Director-General David Fricker nevertheless indicated that "some records may not be released, as exemptions for things like national security still play a role".
+On 29 May 2020, the High Court of Australia ruled that the Palace letters were now under the control of the National Archives and therefore must be considered as records that are the property of the Commonwealth, and "Commonwealth records" for the purposes of the Archives Act, and ordered the Director-General of the National Archives to reconsider Professor Hocking's request for access to the letters which it had previously denied.
+National Archives Director-General David Fricker immediately stated that "We accept the High Court's judgment and will now get to work examining these historically significant records for release under the provisions of the Archives Act...The National Archives is a pro-disclosure organisation.
+We operate on the basis that a Commonwealth record should be made publicly available, unless there is a specific and compelling need to withhold it."
+He nevertheless added the caveat that "some records may not be released, as exemptions for things like national security still play a role".

+The letters were made public, in full and online, on 14 July 2020.

+In January 2022, the National Archives of Australia released a further cache of over 2,000 pages of vice-regal correspondence between six other governors-general and the Queen, from Lord Casey in 1966 to Sir William Deane in 2001, as a result of the High Court's ruling in the Palace letters case.
+These showed that Kerr had written far more extensively than past governors-general.